Rights protesters, China supporters greet President Xi in Seattle

 Earlier this month, Yu Zhengsheng, a high-ranking member of the ruling Communist Party also in charge of religious groups and ethnic minorities, stressed China's official line that the Dalai Lama, a spiritual leader who fled China in 1959 after an abortive uprising against Chinese rule, is a violent separatist.

-Xi is also likely to encounter protests on Wednesday when he tours Boeing Co's (BA.N) widebody plant in Everett, north of Seattle, nearby Microsoft Corp (MSFT.O), and a high school in Tacoma.
+Xi is also likely to encounter protests on Wednesday when he tours Boeing Co's widebody plant in Everett, north of Seattle, nearby Microsoft Corp, and a high school in Tacoma.

 "We hope that the CEOs of big companies like Microsoft, Apple and others including Google won't compromise with the Chinese because that would hurt the development of democracy," 60-year-old protestor Jin Xiuhong told Reuters.